cryptoapi/Bitcoin-Payments-WP-eCommerce/readme.md

 **Wordpress Plugin for WP eCommerce Features -**

 * 100% Free Open Source Plugin on [Github.com](https://github.com/cryptoapi/Bitcoin-Payments-WP-eCommerce)
-* Provides a Payment Gateway for [WP eCommerce 3.8.10 or higher](https://wordpress.org/plugins/wp-e-commerce/)
+* Provides a Payment Gateway for [WP eCommerce 3.8.10 or higher](https://wordpress.org/plugins/wp-e-commerce)
-* Accept Bitcoin, Litecoin, Dogecoin, Speedcoin, Paycoin, Darkcoin, Vertcoin, Reddcoin, Feathercoin, Vericoin, Potcoin payments in WP eCommerce
+* Accept Bitcoin and other cryptocurrency payments in WP eCommerce
 * No Monthly Fee, Transaction Fee from 0%
 * Product Prices in Bitcoin/Altcoins directly and sends the amount straight to your business wallet.
 * Product Prices in USD/EUR/GBP/etc. Google/Cryptsy Live Exchange Rates